TacitReturn/HyperAppLabs/README.md

 ## About HyperApp Labs

-HyperApp Labs is an online community where individuals can learn about web development, continuous integration and continuous deployment.
+HyperApp Labs is an online community where people can learn about web development, CI/CD and much more.